Punctual Hilbert schemes for Kleinian singularities as quiver varieties: Introduction

 We reiterate that irreducibility is due originally to Zheng~\cite{Zheng17}.
 The existence of a nowhere-vanishing $2n$-form in the type $A$ case, which follows from having symplectic singularities, was shown in the same paper \cite[Theorem~D]{Zheng17}, while the existence and uniqueness of the symplectic resolution for $n=2$ is due to Yamagishi~\cite{Yamagishi17}.

 Our main tool is to furnish $\Hilb^{[n]}(\CC^2/\Gamma)$ with a quiver-theoretic interpretation as a fine quiver moduli space by the process of cornering~\cite{CIK18}.
 More generally, we provide a fine moduli space description of the quiver varieties $\mathcal{M}_\theta$ for all non-generic stability parameters that lie in the closure of the cone $C_+$.
 Our methods give conceptual proofs of the geometric properties of $\Hilb^{[n]}(\CC^2/\Gamma)$ listed in Theorem~\ref{thm:mainintro}, and allow us to obtain all possible projective factorisations of the morphism \eqref{eg:equivariant_HC} by universal properties of the resulting fine moduli spaces.
-Our proofs avoid case-by-case analysis, with the exception of a bound on the dimension vector for quiver representations that are stable with respect to a non-generic stability condition; our long case-by-case argument for this statement is given in Appendix A.
+Our proofs for all statements concerning $\Hilb^{[n]}(\CC^2/\Gamma)$ avoid case-by-case analysis with respect to the ADE classification of $\Gamma$.
+We use only one such case-by-case argument for our more general quiver varieties $\mathcal{M}_\theta$ to establish a bound on the dimension vector for quiver representations that are stable with respect to a non-generic stability condition; see Appendix~\ref{sec:the ugly proof}, sections~\ref{sec:remainingCases}--\ref{sec:generalcase}.

-Quiver varieties with degenerate stability conditions identical to ours were considered before by Nakajima in~\cite{Nak_branching}.
-We hope to return to the relationship between the results of \emph{ibid.}, and those of~\cite{GNS} and the current paper, in later work.
+Quiver varieties with degenerate stability conditions identical to ours were considered before in~\cite{Nak_branching}.
+In very recent work, Nakajima~\cite{Nakajima20} uses the main result of our paper and some results from the representation theory of quantum affine algebras to prove the conjecture of~\cite{GNS}.

-{\bf Acknowledgements.} S.G. is supported by an Aker Scholarship. \'A.Gy. and B.Sz. are supported by EPSRC grant EP/R045038/1.
+{\bf Acknowledgements.} While working on this project, S.G. was supported by an Aker Scholarship, whereas \'A.Gy. and B.Sz. were supported by EPSRC grant EP/R045038/1.
 We thank Gwyn Bellamy, Ben Davison and Hiraku Nakajima for helpful discussions.
+We are also grateful to the anonymous referee whose helpful comments enabled us to bypass a case-by-case analysis of ADE diagrams in the situation of primary interest where our quiver variety admits a morphism to $\Hilb^{[n]}(\CC^2/\Gamma)$, and who identified a gap in an earlier, more complicated construction of our fine moduli spaces, leading to a substantial simplification.

 {\bf Notation. } Let $\pi\colon X\to Y$ be a projective morphism of schemes over an affine base $Y$.
 For a globally generated line bundle $L$ on $X$, write $\vert L\vert \coloneqq \Proj_Y\bigoplus_{k\geq 0} H^0(X,L^k)$ for the (relative) linear series of $L$, and $\varphi_{\vert L\vert}\colon X\to \vert L\vert$ for the induced morphism over $Y$.